mendhak/eleventy-satisfactory/posts/posting-links.md

 ### Link to another post by URL

 You can also link to the output URL of the post.
-If the path starts with `/`, the blog's `pathPrefix` gets added on, if necessary.
+The blog's `pathPrefix` gets added on automatically.

 ```markdown
 [Link using post's URL](/customary-lorem-ipsum)